eiffel-community/eiffel-intelligence/README.md

 Eiffel Intelligence is licensed under the [Apache License 2.0](./LICENSE).

+## Detailed documentation is provided at the following link: http://ericsson.github.io/eiffel-intelligence

 ## How to Propose Changes

 Anyone is welcome to propose changes to this repository by creating a new [Issue](https://github.com/Ericsson/eiffel-intelligence/issues) ticket in GitHub.
 These requests may concern anything contained in the repo: changes to documentation, changes to interfaces, changes to implementations, additional tests et cetera.